woon7650/woon7650.github.io/_posts/2023-05-11-[JPA]saveAndsaveAll.md

 ---
-title:  "[JPA] save & saveAll"
+title:  "[JPA] Save & SaveAll"
-excerpt: "Difference of save and saveAll in JPA"
+excerpt: "Difference of Save and SaveAll in JPA"

 categories:
   - Blog